- Raspberry Pi

 - The first things to check in this case is that your device is correctly connected to ethernet or that you correctly entered the wifi credentials.
 To check wifi credentials, power your device down, remove the SD card, and mount the SD card on your personal computer.
 If your device is running balenaOS version 2.0 or greater, wifi credentials are listed in

 resin-bootpartition of the SD card.
 Otherwise, check the

 - Secondly check that your network is not restricting or blocking the ports specified in the balena network requirements.

 - If you still aren't able to get your device online, reach out to us in the forums.

 ACT LED blinks with the repeated pattern of 7 quick flashes and a pause (

 - The first thing to check here is that you are using the right OS image for your board type.
-If you look small white print near the GPIO pins of the Raspberry pi you should see the type of raspberry pi you have.
-You need to ensure that this is the same as the device type that you selected when creating the Application on the balena dashboard.
-You can check the type of device for an existing Application by looking at the 'How to add devices' help text inside the Application, or the icon for that Application on your dashboard.
+If you look at the small white print near the GPIO pins of the Raspberry Pi you should see the type of Raspberry Pi you have.
+You need to ensure that this is the same as the device type that you selected when creating the fleet on the balena dashboard.
+You can check the type of device for an existing fleet by looking at the 'How to add devices' help text inside the fleet or the icon for that fleet on your dashboard.

 Poor Power Supply